 What We Do

-We provide free swimming lessons and environmental education about clean water stewardship to underprivileged children who live along the earth’s open water: rivers, lakes and oceans.
+We provide free swimming lessons and drowning prevention education to underprivileged children who live along the earth’s open water: rivers, lakes and oceans.

 It is our mission to give disadvantaged communities around the world access to swimming teachers who can not only provide the life skills of swimming, but create a legacy for today’s children, who will grow up to teach the next generation.

 Our vision is that no child be denied access to swimming lessons because of their economic status.

 We envisage a world where children grow up with respect for their environment and understand how their rivers, lakes and oceans are sources of wholesome food, provide their livelihoods and play an important part in maintaining a healthy life free from waterborne illnesses.

 SwimTayka connects organisations in low resource waterside communities with volunteer swimming instructors and drowning prevention educators from around the world, in order to develop and promote free swimming and drowning prevention lessons for children.
 Volunteer programmes run from one week up to two months and include instruction in basic water safety, swimming, first aid and clean water education.